How it was done

 About the data

-Together with information about the species from botanical literature, from analysis using Geographical Information Systems (GIS), Google Earth and the expert opinion of scientists who know that species or the area of the world where it is found, it is possible to assess a species’ conservation status and assign threat ratings to most species of plants.
+Together with information about the species from botanical literature, from analysis using Geographical Information Systems (GIS), Google Earth and the expert opinion of scientists, it is possible to assess a species’ conservation status and assign threat ratings to most species of plants.

 As assessments are completed they are posted up on the project scratchpad for comment and verification from international experts who are collaborating with us on this project.